Easy 5-Minute Stir Fry Sauce Recipe

 - Freezing: If you have leftovers, you can freeze them!
 Freeze in any freezer-safe container for up to 6 months.
 Thaw overnight in the refrigerator, then reheat it over the stovetop to use for any Asian-inspired recipe.

-655 Comments on “The BEST Stir Fry Sauce Recipe (Easy!)”
+658 Comments on “Easy 5-Minute Stir Fry Sauce Recipe”

 I’ve used this recipe about 5 times now.
 It’s easy to make and tasty with every combo of vegetables I’ve tried.
 I’m cheap so I usually do carrots, onions, and thawed frozen broccoli.
 Adding velveted chicken or venison works great too.
 I don’t buy rice vinegar so I leave it out or have had good results with fresh squeezed lime juice to taste.
 I use brown sugar instead of honey, and it has just the right amount of sweetness.